Gredu/archived.kommuuni.mahti.org/content/guide/psychology.md

 Community has some rules, which sometimes you may not understand.
 It may feel like it is just against you and restricts your freedom.
 Seek to understand the reasons behind everything.

+## Rules
+Rules are just something to free you from thinking too deep.
+To understand why the rule exist is more important than the rule itself.
+Instead of trying to follow the rule, try follow the reason why the rule exist.

+eg. There is a rule written in the washing powder: "Keep closed".
+Underlying reason for this, is to not let moisture in.
+It will get spoiled.
+It can also get lumpy, which will plug up the washing machine and the soap injection will be weakened.

+The rule is actually weak to protect from moisture.
+You could use the measuring cup to measure water and then put the wet cup back to the washing powder pack and then close the lid.
+You have successfully followed the rule, but there is now moisture in the washing soap.

+How about if all rules would be the same as underlying reason?
+It will not work.
+Firstly, too much information.
+Secondly — if we take the previous example again — you could write "Don't let moisture in", instead of "Keep closed".
+Now residents would have to understand that if you have lid open, then you'll let moisture in, which is something not everyone may not understand.
+It is too complicated, and you have to think a little too deep.

+*If reason is fully understood, it may protect from something we haven't even thought of, something that by simply stating rules will never cover.*

+### Rules for many
+When you want to do something you are not sure if you can do in Community, you can think how would it go if you multiply your doing five times.

+This is the reason why you are not allowed to leave your dishes in the kitchen.
+It is okay, if one or two leaves dishes, but it becomes chaos if everyone does it.

+It is same for any stuff you leave in the public area.
+It is fine if one or two wants to keep stuff in the public area because they don't fit their room, but if everyone does it...

+Also, the cleaniness in the public area is on higher priority than your room.
+Usual reason for leaving dishes or stuff outside your room is have your own room pretty at a cost of getting public area more dirty or garbled.
+Your dirt belongs to your room, not to the public area.

 ## Community as one
 Community can't order everyone to be friends with each other, but it can help to make friendship possible.
 Here is a few examples: